 - Comments: To provide arbitrary comments (if any)

 - Compare Content: Instruct JMeter to perform content comparison or not.
-If set True then the comparison will be performed.
+If set to True then the comparison will be performed.

 - Compare Time: The input value is used to compare the response time.